Eating & Drinking

 Save this dua in Niyat

-Niyat bundles 40+ duas with full Arabic, transliteration, English & Bengali meanings, and reminder scheduling.
+Niyat bundles 40+ duas (this one is Hisnul Muslim #178) with full Arabic, transliteration, English & Bengali meanings, and reminder scheduling.
 Free on iPhone.

 Arabic text and references are presented as recorded in the source collections.
 For detailed authenticity grading or in-depth tafsir, consult a qualified scholar.